University-of-Manitoba-Computer-Science/tools-n-techniques/topic03/topic-2.md

-In all of these cases it's possible for you to open your web browser (e.g., Microsoft Edge, Google Chrome, Mozilla Firefox), go to the page with the URL, click the URL, download the file to your Downloads folder, then transfer the file to the remote computer with something like `scp`, but doing that is tedious and time consuming (you have to download the file to your computer, then transfer it *again* to another computer).
+In all of these cases it's possible for you to open your web browser (e.g., Microsoft Edge, Google Chrome, Mozilla Firefox), go to the page with the URL, click the URL, download the file to your Downloads folder, then [transfer the file to the remote computer with something like `scp`], but doing that is tedious and time consuming (you have to download the file to your computer, then transfer it *again* to another computer).

+[transfer the file to the remote computer with something like `scp`]: ../topic02/topic-5.html

-Thankfully it's straightforward to download files from the internet directly to the remote computer using a command-line programs `wget`.
+Thankfully it's straightforward to download files from the internet directly to the remote computer using a command-line program `wget`.

 ::: example